-Be enrolled as a regular student enrolled in an eligible degree program at SCTC;
+- Be enrolled as a regular student enrolled in an eligible degree program at SCTC; - Cannot also be enrolled in elementary or secondary school; - Have the recognized equivalent of a high school diploma, such as a general educational development (GED) certificate or other state sanctioned test or diplomaequivalency certificate;

-- Cannot also be enrolled in elementary or secondary school; - Have the recognized equivalent of a high school diploma, such as a general educational development (GED) certificate or other state sanctioned test or diplomaequivalency certificate; - 4.
-Have completed homeschooling at the secondary level as defined by state law; - Have completed secondary school education in a homeschool setting which qualifies for an exemption from compulsory attendance requirements under state law, if state law does not require a homeschooled student to receive a credential for their education; - Must meet satisfactory academic progress (SAP) standards (see below); - 7.
+- 4. Have completed homeschooling at the secondary level as defined by state law; - Have completed secondary school education in a homeschool setting which qualifies for an exemption from compulsory attendance requirements under state law, if state law does not require a homeschooled student to receive a credential for their education; - 6.
+Must meet satisfactory academic progress (SAP) standards (see below); - 7.
 Meet enrollment status requirements; - 8.
 Be a U.S. citizen or an eligible non-citizen; - 9.
 Sign a Statement of Educational Purpose; - 10.
 Not be in default on a Title IV student loan borrowed for attendance at any institution; - 11.
 Not have borrowed in excess of Title IV loan limits; - 12.
 Not owe a repayment on a Title IV grant or scholarship received for attendance at any institution; - 13.
-Have a complete financial aid file within the specified time period.
+Have a complete financial aid file within the specified time period. - 14.
+Be enrolled in courses for signed/designated program.